rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 ```
 Here you can see the status of the download, how much of the file has been downloaded, the estimated time remaining, the upload and download speed, and the name of the file being downloaded.
 Here are some useful commands that you can use with transmission:
-- `transmission-remote -a <torrent-file or magnet file>` - Add a torrent file to the transmission daemon.
+- `transmission-remote -a <torrent-file or magnet link>` - Add a torrent file or magnet link to the transmission daemon.
 - `transmission-remote -l` - List all the torrents being downloaded.
 - `transmission-remote -t <torrent-id> -r` - Remove the torrent with the given id.
 - `transmission-remote -t all --remove` - Remove all the torrents.